Rizal Buendia, Ph.D

-He is a regular contributor to the Center for Strategic and International Studies (CSIS) in Washington D.C. and the Council on Foreign Relations (CFR) in New York.
-He has written for or/and been interviewed by Aljazeera, BBC, Bloomberg, CNN, The New York Times, The Guardian, The Washington Post, The Economist, The Wall Street Journal, The Financial Times, among other leading global publications.
+He is a regular contributor to the Council on Foreign Relations (CFR) and Center for Strategic and International Studies (CSIS) in Washington DC, and has written for or/and interviewed by Aljazeera, BBC, Bloomberg, CNN, The New York Times, The Washington Post, The Guardian, The Wall Street Journal, Foreign Affairs, Foreign Policy, The Economist, among other leading global publications.

-Dr. Ma.
-Carmen Ablan Lagman is a Full Professor with the Biology Department of the De La Salle University – Manila.
+Ma.
+Carmen Ablan Lagman, Ph.D, is a Full Professor with the Biology Department of the De La Salle University – Manila.
 She is a member of the Center for Natural Science and Environment Research (CENSER), where she is also the Coordinator of the Technologies for Biodiversity Use and Utilization Unit.
 She has previously been the head of the Practical Genomics Laboratory and head of CENSER’s Biodiversity Unit.